 To minimise the impact of space weather, we are developing forecasting infrastructure.
 Ongoing scientific research is imperative to understand fundamental physical processes involved in driving space weather, such as solar magnetic fields.
 The more that is known about these processes, the more models can be improved to accurately predict when a flare or eruption will occur.
 Current forecasting enables prediction of CMEs impacting Earth within plus or minus six hours (at best).
 Improving the accuracy of this window will offer additional protection to our technology-based society.

 The Sun is in constant flux and the impact of this solar activity is more apparent as people become more reliant on technology.
-Solar flares, coronal mass ejections (CMEs) and the solar wind affect our technology and systems such as satellites, GPS, power grids and radio communications.
+Solar flares, CMEs and the solar wind affect our technology and systems such as satellites, GNSS, power grids and radio communications.